Adult Religious Education / Spiritual Development

 Each day at the UUCC in groups and in services, we often discover deeper spiritual meaning by sharing ideas.
 At Ted.com, there exists a treasure trove of ideas shared by powerful speakers on a wide variety of inspiring topics.
 In this group, “T.E.D. for the Soul”, we'll watch a Ted Talk together and then share our reactions to the talk.
 This one-hour group is great for professionals who want some inspiring soul-food on their lunch hours, for parents of school age children for whom evening groups are difficult and for visitors and new members seeking to connect with new friends.
 Feel free to bring your own lunch.
 Facilitated by

-The purpose of this group is to come together to explore topics of a metaphysical nature.
-Whether you are skeptical, just curious, intrigued or a believer, sign up to be part of a freewheeling discussion regarding what you have heard, read, or actually experienced.
+The purpose of this new group is to come together to explore topics of a metaphysical nature.
+Whether you are skeptical, just curious, intrigued, or a believer, sign up to be part of a freewheeling discussion.
+Meetings are on the 3rd Tuesdays of each month in the Schweitzer Room.
+Contact: Carol Smith at email@example.com.

 Second and Fourth Wednesdays 7:30 p.m., Thoreau Room